 Customer Base: Reprocessed plastic sold to private industrial manufacturing companies

-Managing Demand: The company had excess demand, forcing it to re-invest all of its money back into inventory purchases and away from innovation.
+Managing Demand: The company had excess demand, forcing them to re-invest all of their money back into inventory purchases and away from innovation.

-Machine Purchase: The company had identified new machinery to help it relieve a bottleneck, but did not want to put any money down on the machine purchase.
+Machine Purchase: The company had identified new machinery to help them relieve a bottleneck, but did not want to put any money down on the machine purchase.

-Working Capital: The machine that they identified was being built in China, and the company needed working capital to place the order.
+Working Capital: The machine that they needed was being built in China, and the company needed working capital to place the order.